 When developing a land use plan, a clear understanding of the scale, regulatory frameworks and sectors that will influence the plan is necessary.
-Scale refers to the geographical area of the land use plan but it has important implications in the planning process by affecting such things as goals & objectives (strategic versus operational), stakeholder participation (who, when, and how often), data and information used (sources, resolution, accuracy), resources and investment and management responses.
+Scale refers to the geographical area of the land use plan but it has important implications in the planning process by affecting such things as goals and objectives (strategic versus operational), stakeholder participation (who, when, how often), data and information used (sources, resolution, accuracy), resources and investment and management responses.

 Institutions and regulatory frameworks will also affect any land use planning process and associated decisions.
 Many Asian countries have laws or policies that dictate how and when land use planning should be done (e.g., Indonesian Law 26/2007 on Spatial Planning).
-Other countries may have more general strategies (e.g., Indonesia's Green Growth Strategy) to reduce carbon emissions while promoting economic growth but may lack any policy that ensures other forest and land use values (e.g., biodiversity, clean air, clean water, etc.) are protected during any land use planning process.
+Other countries may have more general strategies (e.g., Vietnam's National Green Growth Strategy for the period 2011-2020 with a vision to 2050) to reduce carbon emissions while promoting economic growth but may lack any policy that ensures other forest and land use values (e.g., biodiversity, clean air, clean water, etc.) are protected during any land use planning process.